This article was originally posted in March 2016. It has since been updated, most recently Sept. 2023.

 Unfortunately, the exponential growth of waste generation, both on American soil and around the planet, has revealed that our filling landfills won’t be a solution for much longer.

 Faced with the reality that U.S. landfills are reaching capacity, particularly in the Northeast, landfill operators aren’t exactly sweating as much as the global community is.
-Today, just four private waste management companies own over 50% of the waste hauling market while owning 75% of permissible landfill capacity in major metropolitan areas.
+Today, three waste management companies own more than 50% of the total landfill volume managed in the U.S. while the industry's five publicly traded companies controlled more 60% of landfill volume.

 As the gatekeepers of our unending waste, private companies can set the price as landfill space grows more scarce.
 The top two companies, who own and operate 18% of America’s 2,627 landfills, have had stock prices double in the past five years.

 Why is that significant?
-Correlating available waste data to the rising gate fees, from 2015 to 2018, overall domestic waste generation rose 11.6% to a record-breaking 292.4 million tons of municipal solid waste.
+From 1990 to 2018, overall domestic waste generation rose nearly 30% to a record-breaking 292.4 million tons of municipal solid waste.

 A global trend, the World Bank predicts that global waste generation could increase 70% by 2050, reaching 3.4 billion tons, if immediate action isn’t taken.
 Moreover, using landfills may become much more expensive now that methane emission regulation is atop the domestic and global climate agenda.